michigan-traffic-lab/MSight_Core/examples/local_image/README.md

-# Local Image Viewer in MSight Edge
+# Local Image Viewer in MSight Core

 This is a minimum showcase on how MSight works, this example spin up two node, one read a local image from disk, and another node display the node.